digital SLR guide

 Here it is in a nutshell: you can take the lens off of your digital SLR camera.

-Since you can remove the lens, you are exposing the digital sensor to the elements.
+Since you can remove the lens, you can also expose the digital sensor to the elements.

-This is why dust is never a problem for compact digital cameras: since the lens is fixed in place, the sensor is never exposed to open air.
+This is why dust is a non-issue for compact digital cameras: since the lens is fixed in place, the sensor is never exposed to open air.
 No exposure, no dust.

 When a dust particle finds its way onto your digital SLR sensor, it shows up in every photo that you take as a small round smudge.